precision-sustainable-ag/OpenCV_Competition2021/Data_Collection/collect-depth-data/Readme.md

 Will save the disparity maps and the same maps conv to depth arrays (.npy) in the specified directory.
 Modified from the gen2-camera-demo script on depthai-experiments.

+### 03_save_video.py

+same procedure as 02.
+videos saved as 720p encoded h264 (mono) and 4K encoded (h265) color in savepath.
+Need to convert to mp4 using ffmpeg.
+Commands to come up after pressing ctrl+c in the script.